serhii-horodov/RentACar/README.md

 # RentACar
-Simple application that emulate car rental company
+Simple application that emulate work of car rental company